Zona Rosa, Mexico City

-There are several learning institutions within Zona Rosa.
-For example, CELE (the Center for the Teaching of Foreign Languages) of the National Autonomous University of Mexico (UNAM) has a venue at Milán Street, partially sponsored by Fundación UNAM.

 History

 Zona Rosa began to be developed along with the rest of Colonia Juárez in the mid-19th century; however, it has always had an independent identity.
 Originally the area was called “La Teja”, then “La Zona Americana” or “Colonia Americana”, as presidents from Benito Juárez to Porfirio Díaz promoted it for foreign investment and residency up until the early 20th century.
 The area also attracted Mexico City's elite who were looking to escape the city center.
 During this time, the area was filled with cafes, pastry shops, and a number of green areas designed to create a European atmosphere.
-For this reason the streets were named after European cities such as Hamburg (Hamburgo), London (Londres), Copenhagen (Copenhague), Nice (Niza), and Liverpool.
+For this reason the streets were named after European cities such as Hamburg (Hamburgo), London (Londres), Copenhagen (Copenhague), Genoa (Genova), Nice (Niza), and Liverpool.
 The Mexican Revolution put an end to the building here and the initial mansions remained, but many were abandoned.

 Nevertheless, the area remained one of the more glamorous zones for most of the 20th century.
 Expensive cafes and restaurants, art galleries, and jewelry stores continued to attract wealthy residents, although on a reduced scale.